deepbas/academic_site_workshop/index.md

 excerpt: "About Me"
 ---

 I am an academic, currently in my fifth year PhD in Applied Statistics at the University of California, Riverside.
 I have been a physicist, astronomer, and now a statistician.
 I am interested in mathematical modeling and curious about understanding various physical phenemenon.
+I want to work in the frontier of data science and use my skills to tell exciting stories with data.

 ## Current Interests and Projects: